standardkit/styles/README.md

 #### Complex ( e.g. #fff or (main: #fff, contrast: #000) )
 - color
-- fill-type
+- fill
 - elevation
+- breakpoint
+- animation

-#### Value based ( e.g. 1rem )
+#### Dynamic ( value based e.g. 1rem )
+- corner
+- border
+- font
+- font-import
 - margin
 - padding
 - size
 - width

+### State ( combines other modifiers on state e.g. different fill on hover )
+- active
-- corner
+- disabled
-- border
+- focus
-- breakpoints
+- hover

-### Non-Flavorable Modifiers
+## Static
 For these modifiers you can not add your own flavors.
 However, you can of course still in- or exclude certain sets or individual standard flavors.

-- capitalization
-- focus
-- hover
-- disabled
-- active
 - alignment
+- case
 - position
 - highlight